CALL NOW: 301-656-6398

 Tummy tuck or abdominoplasty surgery should be undertaken in those patients who have plateaued in their weight loss regimen or who have reached their ideal weight through diet or exercise.
 It can be safely combined with many other operations including breast reduction or liposuction of other areas in the body.

 As with all operations, tummy tuck surgery has some risks.
 The major risks associated with tummy tuck surgery are infection, and scars around the belly button and in the lower “bikini” region.
-Indeed, the scars can be quite conspicuous and the trade off is a better contoured, flatter abdomen.
+Indeed, the scars can be quite conspicuous and the trade-off is a better contoured, flatter abdomen.
 Additionally, tummy tuck surgery has been associated with blood clots in the leg, which can cause lung problems.
 This syndrome has been recently seen in Vice President Dan Quayle, who developed blood clots in his legs while flying on relatively long plane trips.
-He too developed blood clots in the legs, which traveled to his lungs causing the need for hospitalization and blood thinning therapy.
+He too developed blood clots in the legs, which traveled to his lungs causing the need for hospitalization and blood-thinning therapy.

-Collection of fluid underneath the surgery site is a common phenomena after tummy tuck surgery and will frequently require several episodes of drainage.
+Collection of fluid underneath the surgery site is a common phenomenon after tummy tuck surgery and will frequently require several episodes of drainage.
 Fortunately, this is not a difficult problem to contend with and not painful for the patient.

 Most patients after abdominoplasty surgery will have numbness in the area of their abdomen, which can last up to one year.
 Some patients never regain full sensation in the area of the surgery.
 Alterations are not uncommonly seen in the appearance of the patient’s belly button after tummy tuck surgery and this is typically permanent.